uijkelly/coding_club/README.md

-# coding_club
+# Coding Club
 For middle school coding club.

+Started just as a little idea that I teach some kids how to program (by typing) and is growing into learning about RaspberryPis.

+Blog forthcoming to track what we're doing.

+## Emoji meanings
+- :scissors: for rock, paper, scissors game
+- :sparkles: for blink project (blinking led light)